SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 }
 ```

-Let's see what we can discern from this.
+Let's see what we can discern from this:

 * we can see the log message (`>> delegating to remote service...`) appears directly before the error
 * there's a requirement for for an NPM package `@sap-cloud-sdk/http-client` (which we haven't explicitly installed)